possibilities/meta-composer-cli/prompts.md

 That also means that the shadcn show command should change from having an <id> to an <name> that can be used to correlate the listed components found in `shadcn list` with the corresponding detail document.

 Update any comments, code, or documentation related to this.

+## 23.4

+In the lucid resource I want to change "id" everywhere to "name"

+That means that the lucid list command should use the name of the icon (which should be found in the cached data we read from) rather than creating ids

+That also means that the lucid show command should change from having an <id> to an <name> that can be used to correlate the listed icon found in `lucid list` with the corresponding detail document when calling `lucid show` (when we implement that, which we aren't doing right now)

+Update any comments, code, or documentation related to this.

+## 23.5 [plan mode]

+Show a summary of all the commands as they exist now